hiverkiya/Ubuntu-Brightness-Problem-Solution/README.md

  Follow below mentioned steps:-

-* Check for video/graphics card "ls /sys/class/backlight" (Proceed if intel_backlight)
+* Check for video/graphics card "ls /sys/class/backlight" (Proceed if intel_backlight).

-* Make the configuration file "sudo touch /usr/share/X11/xorg.conf.d/20-intel.conf"
+* Make the configuration file "sudo touch /usr/share/X11/xorg.conf.d/20-intel.conf"(Enter root password , if not root).

-* Open configuration file any text editor of your choice gedit/vim/anyone either via GUI or CUI , in case of terminal write " sudo gedit /usr/share/X11/xorg.conf.d/20-intel.conf"
+* Open configuration file with any text editor of your choice gedit/vim/anyone either via GUI or CUI , in case of terminal write " sudo gedit /usr/share/X11/xorg.conf.d/20-intel.conf" and in case of GUI open text-editor and paste the section given below into it and save it with name "20-intel.conf" in "/usr/share/X11/xorg.conf.d".

 * Add the following lines to it :-